Thilak-cm/Thilak-cm/README.md

 🌱 I’m currently learning
 - building and deploying ML, DL and NLP projects
+- learning advanced ML techniques
 - german!
 Haben sie einen guten tag
 - the art of self sufficiency by cooking, getting organised using notion and a bunch of other things

 🐽  When I'm not here, I'm most probably: